guillermolam/pass-cli/docs/public/docs/objects/item.md

 - **SHARE_ID**: The unique vault share identifier, or the vault name
 - **ITEM_ID**: The item identifier, or the item name
 - **FIELD**: Optional specific field (e.g., "password", "username")

+!!! note "Duplicates"

+    If there are several objects that match the name, one of them will be used.
+If you want to make sure that you are referencing a unique object, please use the specific `Vault ID` and `Item ID` you want to target

 ## Examples